aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

 The `cargo` package manager also allows us to run the application.
 From the command prompt while still in `documentdb-rust` folder, run below command to execute the application while passing command line argument to invoke each CRUD operation.

 #### Usage
-Using `--help` command line argunment lists the usage options and information for each option.
+Using `--help` command line argument lists the usage options and information for each option.
 Use below command:
 ```
 cargo r -- --help
 ```